SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/02-Unit-Testing.md

 - Finding elements
 - Interacting with elements

-Enzyme can only be used with React.
+The enzyme can only be used with React.

 You can [learn more about Enzyme here](https://airbnb.io/enzyme/).